bellgutu/Proof-Ledger/README.md

 ## Deployment

-This application is configured for easy deployment to **Vercel**.
+This application is optimized for easy deployment to **Vercel**.

 ### Prerequisites

 1. Create a Vercel account at [vercel.com](https://vercel.com).
-2. Push your code to your GitHub repository.
+2. Push your code to your GitHub repository (`https://github.com/bellgutu/Proof-Ledger`).

 ### Deployment Steps (via Vercel Dashboard)

 1.  **Import Project**: From your Vercel dashboard, click "Add New..." and select "Project".
 2.  **Import Git Repository**: Select the `Proof-Ledger` repository from your GitHub account.
 Vercel will automatically detect that it's a Next.js project.
-3.  **Configure Project**: You may need to add your Environment Variables (like `NEXT_PUBLIC_GOOGLE_MAPS_API_KEY`) in the project settings on Vercel.
+3.  **Configure Project**: No special configuration is needed.
+The project is ready to be deployed as is.
 4.  **Deploy**: Click the "Deploy" button.

-Vercel will now build and deploy your application.
-The `vercel.json` file is already configured for this process.
+Vercel will build and deploy your application.
+Any future pushes to the `main` branch will automatically trigger a new deployment.
-# Proof-Ledger